vaiels/motioncontroller/README.md

  - Python 3.6+
  - PySimpleGUI
- - keyboard
+ - pynput

 ### Classes

 #### Kinematic Vehicle Model
-Implements a kinematic bicycle model that takes in a thottle and steer input between [-1, 1].
+Implements a kinematic bicycle model that takes in a thottle and steering input between [-1, 1].
 There is nothing implementing drag, so this will go infinitely fast if you hold down the throttle.

 #### Path Planner